 First They Killed My Father by Loung Ung

 While in Cambodia on a wonderful holiday, I was recommended this book.
-The stunning sights and sounds of an increasingly prosperous nation were clearly juxtaposed with the pain and suffering that had gone on before— something I had not fully appreciated prior to the trip.
+The stunning sights and sounds of an increasingly prosperous nation were juxtaposed with the pain and suffering that had gone on before— something I had not fully appreciated before the trip.
 The book is autobiographical and tells the story of a middle-class girl and her family forced out of Phnom Penh by the advancing Khmer Rouge soldiers.
 Life became increasingly strained as they moved from camp to camp where they had to hide their affluent upbringing, including her father having to disguise his status as a government worker because those educated were deemed in conflict with the regime.
 They were forced into abject poverty, with starvation killing many of their family and friends over the years of occupation.
 The resilience shown by this family in the face of such adversity, pain, and suffering was truly remarkable.
 The importance of family, strong values, and humbleness shone clearly and contrasted strongly with the modern trait of obsessive materialism to denote success.

 Jane Lee, Consulting VP